Best Tips To Grow Broccoli In A Pot At Home

 If you place the grow light too far away, your seeds will grow “leggy” in their hunt for more light.

 The difficulty with this is that the stalk will become weaker with time.
-Fortunately, immediately transplanting the seedlings to their permanent container is a simple solution to this problem.
+Fortunately, immediately transplanting the seedlings to their permanent pot is a simple solution to this problem.

-When transplanting, use a conventional potting mix (not seed starting mix) and ensure the new pots have drainage holes in the bottom.
+When transplanting broccoli seedlings, use a conventional potting mix (not seed starting mix) and ensure the new pots have drainage holes in the bottom.

-If you sowed your seeds all at once in a single container with no compartments, carefully separate them and transplant each broccoli seedling into its own container.
+If you sowed your seeds all at once in a single pot with no compartments, carefully separate them and transplant each broccoli seedling into its own pot.

 You can skip the transplanting step if your seedlings were started in peat pellets.
 Keep the broccoli transplants under the grow lights and water and fertilize them regularly.

-The plants are simple to care for once placed in the container.
-Place them in full daylight, or near a window or under a grow lamp if you're growing them indoors.
+The broccoli plants are simple to care for once placed in the pot.
+Place them in full daylight, near a window or under a grow lamp if you're growing them indoors.

 They'll be happy if you give them one to one and a half inches of water every week.

-Keep the soil moist but not wet, and keep in mind that dirt in containers dries up more quickly than soil in the garden.
+Keep the soil moist but not wet, and remember that dirt in pots dries up more quickly than soil in the garden.
 Stick your finger about an inch into the earth to see if your plants need water.

 You don't need to rinse if the soil feels damp.
 If it appears to be dry, add some water.
 You can forego watering for several days to a week if it rains.
 In the event of heavy rain, you can quickly relocate your tent.